Safer driving on motorways

 Using the hard shoulder as an extra lane, rather than building a new one, also reduces the impact on the natural environment.
 And better traffic flow means less impact on air quality from stationary or slow moving vehicles.

-We are continuing to make changes to the design of motorways that use the hard shoulder as an extra lane, such as making emergency areas more visible, and for future schemes reducing the spacing to one mile.
+We’re continuing to make changes to the design of motorways that use the hard shoulder as an extra lane, such as making emergency areas more visible, and for future schemes reducing the spacing to one mile.

-- Contact your breakdown recovery service.
 All motorists should be able to make their own recovery arrangements in the event of a breakdown.
 We advise you to carry details of your provider with you.

 When you’re driving along a motorway and you see a sign marked with a red X, it means stay out of that lane because there’s a hazard up ahead.